wp-plugins/evermore/Readme.txt

 If you want to disable the plugin for any specific post, then include the codeword &lt;!--nevermore--&gt; in the post.
 This won't show up in the post, but it will prevent the post from being abbreviated by Evermore.

+To change the length of the preview that Evermore creates, log in to your WordPress administration console and go to Options, then click Evermore.
+You will see the Evermore configuration screen where you can set the following options.

+    * The number of paragraphs each preview should contain
+    * The minimum length of the preview
+      Sometimes, the first paragraph of a post can be very short (just a short sentence, or a picture).
+This option allows you to add extra paragraphs to make the preview a more reasonable length.
+    * Where to put the “read more” link — either at the end of the last paragraph, or on a new line by itself

 == Installation ==